CodeHarrington/Project-1/README.md

 ## Issues found during site development

 ### Hero pics
-* I used a youtube video to get the disired outcome with balaning the main hero photo with the 2 smaller ones.
+* I used a youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones.

 ### Left and right abouts
-As I wanted to look desizned rather that inline.
+As I wanted to look designed rather than inline.
-* this was trouble some to say the least, but i am not very good with, margin, border and padding. it took at lot of work during resizing and it will be alot fast next time.
+* This was troublesome to say the least, but I am now very good with margin, border and padding. it took alot of work during resizing and it will be alot faster next time.

 * #### Sizing on the Horizontal scrolling bar on the bottom of the screen.
     * I used the developer tools in Chrome to resize and fix.

-* #### I had to create several screen sizing to keep to slick look of the website.
+* #### I had to create several screen sizes to keep the look of the website.

 ## Performance testing

-I run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool to check performance of the website.
+I run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool to check the performance of the website.
-I had to do couple of changes to improve performance.
+I had to do a couple of changes to improve performance.
 Screenshots are presented below:

 ![Screen Shot 2022-02-09 at 08 14 32](https://user-images.githubusercontent.com/96495354/153283959-dc7d2514-f151-4743-bb65-efe6f13f5a25.png)